atulshaw/ContactInfo/README.md

 Now, this IContactInfoRepository interface implements on a class named ContactInfoRepository.
 The following code snippet is for the same(ContactInfoRepository.cs).

-using ContactInfo.Data.Interface;
-using ContactInfo.Data.Common;
-using System;
-using System.Collections.Generic;
-using System.Data.Entity;
-using System.Globalization;
-using System.Linq;
-using System.Text;

-namespace ContactInfo.Data.Implementation
-{
     public class ContactInfoRepository : GenericRepository<tblContactInfo>, IContactInfoRepository
     {
         public ContactInfoRepository(IUnitOfWork context): base(context)